Zoltan-X/Genetics-IT/Note.md

 ### Addendum

-This Coding behaviour here has to be treated as
+This coding behaviour here has to be treated as

 * technically having Touring abillities
 * biological handling of decoding Genes